AWROBERTS/awroberts-website/README.md

 ## Overview

-- **Frontend**: p5.js-based interactive homepage with background video, poster fallback, social links, and deployment info overlay
+- **Frontend**: p5.js-based interactive homepage with HLS background video, social links, and deployment info overlay
 - **Containerization**: NGINX-based Docker image for serving the site
 - **Kubernetes**: Helm chart and manifests for deploying the website and related services
 - **Infrastructure**: Terraform for supporting GitHub and cloud deployment resources